gustinmi/sensorius/README.md

 - If however sensors readings is increased (bigger resolution), we save when reading count reaches treshold
 - Due to high partition count we'll use concurrent listeners.
 - Core engine was detached from Kafka in order for us to be able to use simulation engines in junit tests.
-- There was no time to benchmark Spring, so core functionality is more or less written in POJOs.
-It should be faster. for similar reasons, no spring framework libraries were used (like quartz for cronjob like tasks)
+- Because of the performance requirements, core functionality is more or less written in POJOs.
+In this was performance and memory consumption improvements will be be faster. for similar reasons, no spring framework libraries were used (like quartz for cronjob like tasks)
-- Since performance is most important, i decided to go with console profile (no embedded webserver).
+- Since performance is most important, i decided to go with SpringBoot console runner  (without spring web).
 This will of course mean some of the spring monitoring functionalities will not be available.
 - Incremental testing (no Kafka, embedded Kafka broker, real Kafka broker); all important components can be tested in standalone mode.
 - basic support for gracefull shutdown